-- 35. (1) Subject to the provisions of this section, no information obtained under or for the purposes of this Ordinance and relating to the business or other affairs of any person may be disclosed except- - (a) when specifically authorised by provisions of this Ordinance; - (b) with the written consent of the person to whom the information relates; or - (c) in the form of a summary or collection of information so framed as not to enable information relating to any particular person to be ascertained from it. - (2) Nothing in subsection (1) prohibits the disclosure of information- - (i) for the purposes of any criminal proceedings whether under this Ordinance or otherwise: - (ii) in connection with any other proceedings arising out of this Ordinance; or - (iii) in order to enable the Regulatory Authority to comply with any obligation imposed on it by or under this Ordinance - (3) Nothing in this Ordinance shall authorise the Regulatory Authority to enquire or cause an enquiry to be made into the affairs of any individual customer of a relevant business except for the purpose of ensuring compliance with any of the provisions of this Ordinance or any Directives issued under this Ordinance or the Money Laundering Ordinance 2008 or any Directives issued under that Ordinance. - (4) No person, including past and present officers or agents of a relevant business, shall disclose any information relating to the affairs of a relevant business or of a customer of a relevant business which he has acquired in the performance of his duties or the exercise of his functions under this Ordinance except- - (a) when authorised to do so under any of the provisions of this Ordinance; - (b) for the purpose of the performance of his duties or the exercise of his functions; - (c) when lawfully required to do so by any court in St. Helena or elsewhere or under a provision of any law; or - (d) with the express written permission of the person to whom the information relates.
+35. (1) Subject to this section, no information obtained under or for the purposes of this Ordinance and relating to the business or other affairs of any person may be disclosed except-

+- (a) when specifically authorised by this Ordinance; - (b) with the written consent of the person to whom the information relates; or - (c) in the form of a summary or collection of information so framed as not to enable information relating to any particular person to be ascertained from it. - (2) Subsection (1) does not prohibit the disclosure of information- - (a) for the purposes of any criminal proceedings whether under this Ordinance or otherwise; - (b) in connection with any other proceedings arising out of this Ordinance; or - (c) in order to enable the Regulatory Authority to comply with any obligation imposed on it by or under this Ordinance

+(3) This Ordinance does not authorise the Regulatory Authority to enquire or cause an enquiry to be made into the affairs of any individual customer of a relevant business except for the purpose of ensuring compliance with-

+- (a) this Ordinance or any Directives issued under it; - (b) the Money Laundering Ordinance 2008 or any Directives issued under it.

+(4) No person, including past and present officers or agents of a relevant business, may disclose any information relating to the affairs of a relevant business or of a customer of a relevant business which the person has acquired in the performance of duties or the exercise of functions under this Ordinance except-

+- (a) when authorised to do so by or under this Ordinance; - (b) for the purpose of the performance of the person's duties or the exercise of the person's functions; - (c) when lawfully required to do so by any court in St Helena or elsewhere or under a provision of any law; or - (d) with the express written permission of the person to whom the information relates.

-- (5) When an officer of a relevant business has reason to believe that a transaction or a proposed transaction could involve money laundering, he shall act in accordance with any guidelines provided by the Regulatory Authority, and nothing done in compliance with the provisions of this subsection shall constitute a breach of confidentiality. - (6) Notwithstanding anything contained in this section, exchange of information between a parent business and subsidiaries and vice-versa on mutual customers to whom the parent business or its subsidiaries may have granted or is granting a credit or investment facility, shall not constitute a breach of confidentiality:
+(5) If an officer of a relevant business has reason to believe that a transaction or a proposed transaction could involve money laundering, the officer must act in accordance with any guidelines provided by the Regulatory Authority, and nothing done in compliance with the provisions of this subsection constitutes a breach of confidentiality.

-Provided that for the purposes of this subsection, a connected person or a group of connected persons or members of such group shall also be considered mutual customers.
+(6) Notwithstanding this section, exchange of information between a parent business and subsidiaries and vice-versa on mutual customers to whom the parent business or its subsidiaries may have granted or is granting a credit or investment facility, does not constitute a breach of confidentiality; and for the purposes of this subsection, a connected person or a group of connected persons or members of such group are also to be considered mutual customers.